RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Proposed RL+AHP method for mode selection

+The operation of AHP to compute the ranking between modes for all three slices is described below.

-\subsection{Ranking for eMBB applications}
+\subsubsection{Ranking for eMBB applications}

-\paragraph{Comparison between criteria at level 0} The eMBB applications require highest data rate.
-Therefore, data rate (CR-1) is given the highest priority (i.e., $10$) while constructing the pairwise comparison matrix (PCM), among other criteria (matrix \texttt{X} in Table \ref{pcmembb}).
-The other three criteria, i.e., reliability (CR-2), latency (CR-3) and jitter (CR-4) have been assigned the weights $5$, $2$ and $1$ respectively.
+\paragraph{Comparison between criteria at Level 0} The eMBB applications require highest data rate.
+Therefore, data rate (C1) is given the highest priority (i.e., $10$) while constructing the pairwise comparison matrix (PCM), among other criteria (shown in Table \ref{pmcembb}).
+The other three criteria, i.e., reliability (C2), latency (C3) and jitter (C4) have been assigned the weights $5$, $2$ and $1$ respectively.

-The matrix \texttt{X} is a $4 \times 4$ real matrix, where the $x_{ij}$ represents the relative importance of $i^{th}$ criterion as compared to the $j^{th}$ criterion.
+The matrix PCM is a $4 \times 4$ real matrix, where the entry $x_{ij}$ represents the relative importance of $i^{th}$ criterion as compared to the $j^{th}$ criterion.
 Therein, $x_{ij}>1$ implies that the $i$-th criterion is more important than the $j$-th one; $x_{ij}<1$ implies that the $i$-th criterion is less important than the $j$-th one; whereas $x_{ij}=1$ represents that the $i$-th and $j$-th criteria are equally important.
 Here, $i, j \in \{1, 2, 3, 4\}$.